 The EY Global Capital Confidence Barometer, a biannual survey of more than 2,900 senior executives across 47 countries, found that almost two-thirds of respondents (61%) are experiencing difficulties securing the right skills and talent.

-Graeme Browning, EY Global Talent Leader – Strategy and Transactions, said:
+Graeme Browning, EY Global Talent Leader – Strategy and Transactions, added:

 “At a time when talent is in short-supply, the competition provides female transactions advisors of tomorrow with invaluable insights into the world of corporate finance.
 In the bid to develop exceptional female talent, both for clients and EY Strategy and Transactions, candidates gain hands-on experience and a lifelong network of mentors.”